Department

 Tamil Nadu enjoys the privilege of being one of the most developed

-of these 12 Universities are getting their Block Grants from the
+Universities are getting their Block Grants from the Government of

-administrative control of the Directorate of Collegiate Education
+control of the Directorate of Collegiate Education as detailed

 Types